vbait/graphql-faker/README.md

 - 60+ different types of faked data e.g. `streetAddress`, `firstName`, `lastName`, `imageUrl`, `lorem`, `semver`
 - Comes with multiple locales supported
 - Runs as a local server (can be called from browser, cURL, your app, etc.)
-- Interactive editor with autocompletion for directives with GraphiQL embedded
 - ✨ Support for proxying existing GraphQL API and extending it with faked data
   ![Extend mode diagram](./docs/extend-mode.gif)